 For the traditional Roman Mass

-Louis Tofari will be hosting a 12-week webinar for priests (April 28 to July 14) so they better understand the liturgical requisites and perfect their sacred actions at the traditional Roman Mass.
+Louis Tofari will be hosting a 12-week webinar for priests (fourth week of January) so they better understand the liturgical requisites and perfect their sacred actions at the traditional Roman Mass.

 Both priests who are just learning the Latin Mass, as well as those who have been offering it for sometime, can benefit from this webinar—read some testimonies.

 Course Structure and Objective

 Louis Tofari uniquely presents the priestly actions with a pedagogical or building-block approach, thereby enabling a systematic and easy assimilation of the various aspects of celebrating the traditional Mass.

 Another advantage of this methodology is that it provides the priest with a solid background about the liturgical matters under review.